-Two decades ago, Mesa Water's Board set a goal to reduce reliance on imported water from Northern California and the Colorado River by increasing the District's production capacity of groundwater and recycled water.
-Mesa Water is fortunate to be able to pump safe, high-quality groundwater from Orange County's clear-water aquifer and from the deeper, amber-colored aquifer located directly under our service area.
+Two decades ago, Mesa Water's Board of Directors set a goal to reduce reliance on imported water from Northern California and the Colorado River by increasing the District's production capacity of groundwater and recycled water.
+Mesa Water is able to pump safe, high-quality groundwater from Orange County's clear-water aquifer and from the deeper, amber-colored aquifer located directly under our service area.
 The Mesa Water Reliability Facility (MWRF) was the final step in eliminating the District's dependence on imported water as Mesa Water is now able to meet 100% of its community's water needs with locally-sourced supplies.
-In Fiscal Year 2021, Mesa Water completed the design phase of the two new well sites, and commenced construction.
-Once the wells sites are completed, they will enhance Mesa Water's capability to rely solely upon locally-sourced groundwater.
-Furthermore, producing local water uses less electricity than is needed to import water from hundreds of miles away.